CCC-Attestation/formal-spec-TEE/README.md

 ## Feedback/Comments/Critique/Contributions
 We would love to have your feedback (especially critique! yes, this is how the science progresses, but please be genuine!) and contributions.
 Contact [Muhammad Usama Sardar](https://tu-dresden.de/ing/informatik/sya/se/die-professur/beschaeftigte/muhammad-usama-sardar) on CCC Slack Workspace, or by email, or open an issue.

+## Notes

+[^1]:
+     Arm has internally [verified](https://dl.acm.org/doi/10.1145/3586040) the security and safety properties of both the specification and a prototype implementation of the RMM using HOL4 theorem prover and CBMC model checker.
+However, this work does not cover attestation mechanisms.